acara-app/plate/SECURITY.md

 ## A Note on Health Data

-Plate stores sensitive data (Blood Glucose Readings, Biometrics).
+Acara Plate stores sensitive data (Blood Glucose Readings, Biometrics).
 While this is an open-source project often run locally, we treat the code architecture with high security standards to protect this data.
 We welcome audits specifically targeting the `GlucoseReading` and `User` models to ensure tenant isolation is strictly enforced.

 ---

-*Thank you for helping keep the Plate community safe.*
+*Thank you for helping keep the Acara Plate community safe.*